-- People with leg swelling (edema) - this raises the chances of developing cellulitis.
+- Leg swelling (edema): This raises the chances of developing cellulitis.

-- People with diabetes - if the diabetes is not properly treated or controlled, the patient's immune system can be weaker, or they may have circulatory problems which can lead to skin ulcers.
-Poor control of blood glucose levels allows bacteria to grow faster in the affected tissue and encourages rapid progression if the infection enters the bloodstream.
+- Diabetes: If the diabetes is not properly treated or controlled, a person's immune system can be weaker, or they may have circulatory problems, which can lead to skin ulcers.

-- People with other skin infections - chicken pox and shingles cause skin blisters.
-If the blisters break, they become ideal routes for bacteria to get into the skin.
+- Other skin infections: Conditions, such as chicken pox and shingles may cause skin blisters.
+If the blisters break, they can become ideal routes for bacteria to get into the skin.

-- People with lymphedema - these individuals tend to have swollen skin which is more likely to crack.
+- Lymphedema: This condition causes swollen skin that is more likely to crack.
 Cracks in the skin may become perfect entry routes for bacteria.

-- People who have had cellulitis before - anybody who has had cellulitis has a higher risk of developing it again compared with others.
+- Previous cellulitis: A person who has had cellulitis before has a higher risk than others of developing it again.

-- People who inject illegal drugs - drug addicts who do not have access to a regular supply of clean needles are more likely suffer from infections deep inside the skin.
+- Intravenous drug users: Drug addicts who do not have access to a regular supply of clean needles are more likely suffer from infections deep inside the skin.

 Treatments for cellulitis